-In 2007, Professor Bates came to Heidelberg after teaching and working clinically and academically at his alma mater, Millikin University.
+Professor Bates came to Heidelberg after teaching and working clinically and academically at his alma mater, Millikin University.
 Mr. Bates brings a passionate and progressive approach to the development of the Athletic Training Department faculty and students, both academically and clinically.
-As a Certified Athletic Trainer (ATC), he has provided athletic training education and clinical services to athletes at high school, NJCAA, NCCAA, NCAA Division I & III athletic levels.
+As a Certified Athletic Trainer (ATC), he has provided athletic training education and clinical services at the high school, NJCAA, NCCAA, NCAA Division I & III athletic levels.

-Professor Bates does not have direct clinical responsibilities but you couldn't tell from his regular presence in the athletic training room!
-Since coming to Heidelberg, Professor Bates has given professional presentations at both GLATA and OATA conferences, served as sub-chair of the OATA Student Committee, vice president of Association Affairs of the Ohio Athletic Trainers Association, member of the Student Research Conference Committee, member of the Wellness Committee, chair of the Undergraduate Curriculum Committee, directed student research projects and annually serves as a professional medical volunteer for the Bank of America Chicago Marathon.
+Professor Bates does not have direct clinical responsibilities but loves to be present everywhere AT students can be found!
+Since coming to Heidelberg, Professor Bates has given professional presentations at both GLATA and OATA conferences, served as sub-chair of the OATA Student Committee, Vice President of Association Affairs of the OATA, member of the Student Research Conference Committee, member of the Wellness Committee, chair of the Undergraduate Curriculum Committee, directed student research projects and annually serves as a professional medical volunteer for the Bank of America Chicago Marathon.

 In 2012, Professor Bates was named Associate Dean of the Health Sciences Division and the led the division through a curriculum revision and creation of two new minors and a new major in Health & Human Performance.

 - Director, Athletic Training Education Program

 - Vice President of the Ohio Athletic Trainers Association

 - Guided implementation of the Health Sciences major (2011-2012), Health & Human Performance major (2012-2013), Wellness minor (2012-2013), Sports Management minor (2012-2013)